Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

 \subsection{Projection}

 We now pass from global workflows to executable local programs.
 The projection is syntax-directed: each workflow construct is translated locally for every lifeline, and the resulting local programs together form the distributed program that will be executed.
-Three ingredients are needed.
+Two ingredients are needed.
 First, for owned control constructs, the deciding lifeline must know which other lifelines may participate in the continuation.
 Second, the projected implementation uses explicit control broadcasts that are not present in the global semantics, so we compare projected executions to global ones only after erasing these auxiliary events.

-To determine which lifelines may need to observe a control decision, we use a simple structural participation analysis. \begin{definition}[Structural Participation Sets \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/ParticipationSets.lean}] For a global workflow $P$, the participation set $\LS{P}$ is defined inductively as follows:
+To determine which lifelines may need to observe a control decision, we use a simple structural participation analysis. \begin{definition}[Structural Participation Sets \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/ParticipationSets.lean}] For a global workflow $P$, the participation set $\LS{P}$ is defined inductively as follows:

 \end{definition}